zakmorrison1993/HailStone-Sequence-Calculator/README.md

 # Hailstone-Sequence-Calculator

-This is a calculator for the hailstone sequence. written in Python. small but nice little script.
+This is a calculator for the hailstone Sequence. written in Python.
+A small but nice little script.

-The Hailstone sequence is a simple algorithm that multiplies Odd numbers by 3 and adds one AND divides Even numbers by 2.
+The Hailstone Sequence is a simple algorithm that multiplies Odd numbers by 3 and adds one AND divides Even numbers by 2.